Three-dimensional numerical investigation of flashback in premixed hydrogen flames within perforated burners: Results and discussion

-A temperature peak is observed at the slit ends where the higher surface-to-volume ratio results in greater preheating of the mixture (Figure~\ref{fig:slit_profiles}(a)).
-In these regions, preferential diffusion and the Soret effect contribute to fuel enrichment of the mixture (Figure~\ref{fig:slit_profiles}(b)).
-These phenomena lead to an increase in the \ch{H2} consumption rate (Figure~\ref{fig:slit_profiles} (c)), and subsequently, an increase in flame speed, as indicated by the local maxima of displacement speed (Figure~\ref{fig:slit_profiles} (d)).
-Consequently, this region becomes the initiation zone for flashback, where the local flame speed surpasses the flow velocity, triggering the flashback initiation.
+A temperature peak is observed at the slit ends where the higher surface-to-volume ratio results in greater preheating of the mixture (Figure~\ref{fig:slit_fields}(a)).
+In these regions, preferential diffusion and the Soret effect contribute to fuel enrichment of the mixture (Figure~\ref{fig:slit_fields}(b)).
+These phenomena lead to an increase in the \ch{H2} consumption rate (Figure~\ref{fig:slit_fields}(c)), and subsequently, an increase in flame speed, as indicated by the local maxima of displacement speed (Figure~\ref{fig:slit_fields}(d)).
+Consequently, this region becomes the initiation zone for flashback, as the combination of greater preheating, fuel enrichment, and lower velocity gradients at the slit ends allows the local flame speed to surpass the flow velocity, triggering flashback initiation.

 The transient simulations confirm the critical role of the slit ends in flashback initiation, reinforcing the explanation for the weak dependence of flashback velocity on slit length beyond ${L=\SI{1}{\mm}}$, as shown in Figure~\ref{fig:Vfb_L}.
 With flashback consistently starting at the slit ends, the specific length, $L$, becomes secondary.
 The results also highlight the inherently three-dimensional nature of the flashback process, which cannot be fully captured by 2D configurations.